NiftyZk/niftyzk/readme.md

 `niftyzk help`  - Display the help text

 `niftyzk init [projectname]` - Run the initialization script to initialize a new project or add the dependencies to an existing local package.json if you omit the projectname.
 The dependencies for the project are circomlib, circomlibjs,ffjavascript and snarkjs.
-Tests are ran using Jest,
+Tests are ran using Jest. use the flag `--plonk` to set up a project for plonk verication instead of groth-16

 `niftyzk ptaufiles` - Display information and download powers of tau files.
 The files were created as a phase 1 ceremony for Polygon Hermez and more information can be found about them in the Snarkjs repository.
 A ptau file is required to compile circuits and proceed with the phase2 ceremony which is circuit specific.
 Not all downloadable files are compatible with the built in phase-2 ceremony due to their size.
 Never commit your ptau files, instead download them each time you use the project.

 Optionally use the `--filename` flag to specify which file to download without waiting for a prompt to select it manually.
 Useful for automating the download of files.

+`niftyzk plonkfiles` - Display informtion and download trusted setup file from the Aztec ceremony.
+Required to use with PLONK.

 `niftyzk gencircuit` - Generate the circom circuit with the option to add extra parameters.
 This will scaffold a circuit with a commitment reveal scheme using 2 secret inputs,`secret and nullifier` and public inputs `nullifierHash and commitmentHash`.